-In case of Securitization, the Company sells the portfolio generated out of own fund and offers collateral in the form of fixed deposit in addition to collateralisation to the securitised partner and carries risk of default leading to loss directly attributable to the Company, to the extent of collateral given to securitized partner.
-Securitized portfolio does not meet the derecognition criteria as specified under Ind AS 109 and hence the portfolio is not derecognized from the books of account.
+In case of Securitization, the Company sells the portfolio generated out of own fund and offers collateral in the form of fixed deposit in addition to certain percentage of book debt .
+The Company carries risk of default, to the extent of collateral given to securitized partner.
+Securitized portfolio does not meet the derecognition criteria as specified under Ind AS 109 and hence the portfolio is not derecognized from the booksof account.

-In case of direct assignment, the Company does not carry any risk after selling off the portfolio.
-Direct assignment transactions are not entered into frequently and the Company in principle does not prefer doing direct assignment transactions.
+In case of direct assignment, the Company does not carry any risk after selling off the loan portfolio.
+Direct assignment transactions are not entered into frequently and the Company in principle doesnot prefer doing direct assignment transactions.

 Future cash flow model of the Company also does not include any cash flows arising from direct assignment transactions.
-In either of the two cases the Company continues to collect cash from the respective portfolio sold and remit the same to the securitised/direct assignment partner without any delay.
+In either of the two cases the Company continues to collect cash from the respective portfolio sold and remit the same to the trustee of the portfolio buying partners without any delay, Trustee then remits the money to the partner and the company in defined proportion.

-In addition to this, the Company is also engaged as business correspondent to various banks for meeting their priority sector lending.
-Amounts received from the bank are disbursed as loan to joint-liability groups organised / monitored by the Company and such joint-liability groups are considered as banks borrowers.
-The Company provides services in connection with recovery and monitoring of such loans.
+In addition to this, the Company is also engaged as business correspondent to various banks to extend microfinance loans on their behalf.
+Amounts received from the bank are disbursed to the customers organized in joint-liability groups.
+The loan portfolio is reflected in the books of the bank, and the Company provides services such as recovery and monitoring of the loans.

-The Company has provided collaterals in the form of fixed deposits & corporate guarantee which would be adjusted by banks, to the extent of default made by borrowers.
+The Company has provided collaterals in the form of fixed deposits & corporate guarantee, company shares the default risk to an extent of the given collateral.